wtrocki/ts-client-atlas/client/LegacyBackupApi.md

   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
   // string | Human-readable label that identifies the cluster.
-  clusterName: "gqW,C",
+  clusterName: "gqWzyBAw2ZuufUOHOEhA8IcFQXnua",
   // string | Unique 24-hexadecimal digit string that identifies the desired snapshot.
   snapshotId: "bf325375e030fccba0091731",
-  // ApiSnapshotView | Changes One Legacy Backup Snapshot Expiration.
+  // BackupSnapshot | Changes One Legacy Backup Snapshot Expiration.
-  apiSnapshotView: {
+  backupSnapshot: {
     doNotDelete: true,
     expires: new Date('1970-01-01T00:00:00.00Z'),
   },
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
-  // boolean | Flag that indicates whether the response body should be in the <a href=\"https://en.wikipedia.org/wiki/Prettyprint\" target=\"_blank\" rel=\"noopener noreferrer\">prettyprint</a> format. (optional)
-  pretty: false,
 };

 apiInstance.updateLegacySnapshotRetention(body).then((data:any) => {